Zcash 6.0.0

 Metrics UI

-This is the user interface that zcashd displays by default when run.
-It displays a small selection of interesting metrics, but is not intended for programmatic consumption.
+displays a small selection of interesting metrics, but is not intended for

 RPC methods

-zcashd provides the following JSON-RPC methods that expose node metrics:
+provides the following JSON-RPC methods that expose node metrics:

-• Chain:
+- Chain:

-• getmempoolinfo: Details on the active state of the TX memory pool.
+: Details on the active state of the TX memory pool.

-• P2P network:
+- P2P network:

-• getnetworkinfo: Various state info regarding P2P networking.
+: Various state info regarding P2P networking.getpeerinfo

-• getpeerinfo: Data about each connected network node.
+: Data about each connected network node.getdeprecationinfo

-• getdeprecationinfo: The current node version and deprecation block height.
+: The current node version and deprecation block height.

-• Miscellaneous
+- Miscellaneous

-• getmemoryinfo: Information about memory usage.
+: Information about memory usage.getmininginfo

-• getinfo (deprecated): A small subset of the above metrics.
+(deprecated): A small subset of the above metrics.

-You can see what each method provides with zcash-cli help METHOD_NAME.
+You can see what each method provides with zcash-cli help METHOD_NAME

 Prometheus support

-zcashd can optionally expose an HTTP server that acts as a Prometheus scrape endpoint.
-The server will respond to GET requests on any request path.
+can optionally expose an HTTP server that acts as a Prometheus scrape

 $ curl http://127.0.0.1:<port>